re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 # Future Plans

+* Create a breakdown for the Trackers
+* Create new test procedure for LoRa Range

 * Look at which ephemeris data has been downloaed for each sateliites
 * Use Watchdog timer to sleep during specific time - get GPS time when available to self-correct
 * Look through UBX protocol to see what data can be read from GPS